What are your chances of acceptance?

 What’s Covered:

 AP Calculus is a popular course for high schoolers, particularly those planning to pursue a college education.
-Hundreds of thousands of high schoolers each year study to obtain a passing/high score on the AP Calculus AB Exam so that they can “test out” of math distribution requirements in the early university years, saving them time and money.
+Hundreds of thousands of high schoolers each year study to obtain a passing/high score on the AP Calculus AB Exam so that they can “test out” of math distribution requirements in the early university years and save time and money.

 In 2022, over 250,000 of the 1.2 million students taking AP exams took the AP Calculus AB exam.
 This places it among the top 4 most popular AP exams.
 If you are interested in taking the AP Calculus AB exam, whether you have taken the class or are planning to self-study, read on for a breakdown of the test and advice on how to best prepare for it.